-- 1. Makes appointments, including standing committees, as authorized by the Constitution; - 2.
-Establish and appoint special committees and consultants as required; - 3.
-Exercise responsibilities arising from actions of the Society and the Governing Board; - 4.
-Chairs all Society, Governing Board, and Management Committee meetings; - 5.
-Provides direction to the Executive Director when the Governing Board is not in session; - 6.
-Contributes a "President's Hook" monthly for inclusion in Fisheries; - 7.
-Prepares reports of Society activities and status to the Governing Board for the midyear and annual meetings of the Governing Board, and to the Society for the annual meeting; - 8.
-Contributes to the annual Society Meeting by planning the Plenary Session, overseeing Local Arrangements and Program committees, working with Society staff; advancing the theme for meeting; and coordinating attendance of officers at various meetings; - 9.
-Collaborates with the President-elect in development of Governing Board retreat held in conjunction with the annual Society meeting; and - 10.
+- 1. Makes appointments, including standing committees, as authorized by the Constitution, - 2.
+Establish and appoint special committees and consultants as required, - 3.
+Exercise responsibilities arising from actions of the Society and the Governing Board, Chairs all Society, Governing Board, and Management Committee meetings, - 4.
+Provides direction to the Executive Director when the Governing Board is not in session, - 5.
+Contributes a monthly commentary for inclusion in Fisheries, - 6.
+Prepares reports of Society activities and status to the Governing Board for the Mid-Year and Annual meetings of the Governing Board, and to the Society for the Annual Meeting, - 7.
+Contributes to the annual Society meeting by planning the Plenary Session(s), overseeing Local Arrangements and Program committees, working with AFS staff, advancing the theme for meeting, and coordinating attendance of officers at various meetings, - 8.
+Collaborates with the President-Elect in development of Governing Board retreat held in conjunction with the annual Society meeting, and - 9.
 Oversees the evaluation of the Executive Director and negotiates the contract of the Executive Director.